knowledgeboard/knowledgeboard.github.io/templates/blog.md

 My laptop was at the beamline for the first time xDD Freaking funny!

 Have my vacation request, luckily wednesday is a free day at CERN as well.

+### 2024-04-24 23:55

+### 2024-04-26 02:09

+Today we actually reasearch some shit!
+I HAVE ALMOST NO IDEA WHAT THO (K49 - new stuff in hyperfine structure).
+But loved the excitement about it!

+I'm doing what I can to keep my stuff running on whatever they throw at me... and it shows.
+Just magically whipped out an UDP chat bot in like a minute to actually listen to where does one PC decide to connect (no screen, keyboard or mouse down in the hall with wifi as connection and fucking jumping around IP addresses).
+I felt like GOD making it work in NO TIME!

+Grafana now running from different pc and looks smooth!
+Let's see what another day brings.

+Last gym session before Spain.
+Good back.
+This girl is really staring me down.
+Have to make a move xD FOR SCIENCE!